BKWLD/laravel-haml/README.md

 # Laravel Haml

-A small package that exposes a Laravel facade to compile Haml files using [MtHaml](https://github.com/arnaud-lb/MtHaml).
+A small package that adds support for compiling Haml templates to Laravel via [MtHaml](https://github.com/arnaud-lb/MtHaml).

 ## Installation

-1. Add it to your composer.json (`"bkwld/laravel-haml": "~1.0"`) and do a composer install.
+1. Add it to your composer.json (`"bkwld/laravel-haml": "~2.0"`) and do a composer install.

 2. Add the service provider to your app.php config file providers: `'Bkwld\LaravelHaml\ServiceProvider',`

-3. Create an alias to the facade: `'Haml' => 'Bkwld\LaravelHaml\Facade',`